-Therefore, in the baseline scenario of the CPA, CO2 would have been produced from the combustion of non-renewable biomass and fossil fuels for cooking purposes.
+Therefore, in the baseline scenario of the CPA, CO_2 would have been produced from the combustion of non-renewable biomass and fossil fuels for cooking purposes.

 According to world energy outlook, in developing countries and especially in rural areas, 2.5 billion people rely on biomass, such as firewood, charcoal, agricultural waste and animal dung, for their cooking needs.
-In these countries, this resources account for over 90% of the household energy consumption.
+In these countries, these resources account for over 90% of the household energy consumption.
 In absence of better policies this demand is projected to increase from 2.6 billion reliance in 2015 to 2.7 billion reliance in 2030.
-This will represent one third of the world population relying on biomass as their source of cooking energy.

-The use of biomass itself hasn't been indicated as being the main concern but rather its harvesting which has been cited as being done in an unsustainable manner.
-The use of inefficient technologies for energy conversion purpose has had adverse effects on the population in which its employed.
-These effects range from social, health, environmental and economical development effects.
+This will represent one third of the world population relying on biomass as their source of cooking energy.12 The use of biomass itself hasn't been indicated as being the main concern but rather it's harvesting which has been cited as being done in an unsustainable manner.
+The use of inefficient technologies for energy conversion purpose has had adverse effects on the population in which it's employed.
+These effects range from social, health, environmental and economical development effects.13

-About 1.3 million people in developing countries mostly women and children die prematurely every year because of exposure to indoor air pollution from biomass.
-Valuable time and effort is devoted to fuel collection instead of education or income generation.
+About 4.3 million people die yearly prematurely from illnesses attributed to household air pollution caused by the inefficient use of solid fuels14.
+Valuable time and effort is devoted to fuel collection instead of education or income generation.15

-Two complementary approaches have been singled out as a remedy to the situation; promoting more efficient and sustainable use of traditional biomass and encouraging people to switch to modern cooking fuels and technologies.
+Two complementary approaches have been singled out as a remedy to the situation; promoting more efficient and sustainable use of traditional biomass and encouraging people to switch to modern cooking fuels and technologies.16

-The quantity of household energy demand in developing countries in 2004 was about 1090 Mtoe with household biomass in developing countries accounting for almost 70% of the world primary energy demand, the use being primarily on household cooking followed by heating space and water heating.
+The quantity of household energy demand in developing countries in 2004 was about 1090 Mtoe with household biomass in developing countries accounting for almost 70% of the world primary energy demand, the use being primarily on household cooking followed by heating space and water heating.17

-In Sub-Saharan Africa about 76% of the population depends on biomass for cooking.
-13 Closer look at regions in Africa below show the high consumption of biomass by African countries 14
+In Sub-Saharan Africa about 76% of the population depends on biomass for cooking.18 Closer look at regions in Africa below show the high consumption of biomass by Africa countries19